-He served in the U.S. Department of Justice (DOJ) and the U.S. Department of Education (ED) over the course of three administrations, serving presidents of both parties.
-Prior to joining Raben, Sunil was the Deputy Assistant Secretary for Policy in ED’s Office for Civil Rights (OCR) from 2009-2012.
-As part of OCR’s senior management team, Sunil helped lead an office of over 600 employees and a budget of $100 million, with 12 locations across the country.
-He led the development of OCR’s policy initiatives and data collection efforts.
+Sunil has served in the U.S. Department of Justice (DOJ) and the U.S. Department of Education (ED) over the course of three administrations, serving presidents of both parties.
+Prior to joining Raben, he was the deputy assistant secretary for policy in the ED’s Office for Civil Rights (OCR) during President Obama’s first term.
+As part of OCR’s senior management team, Sunil helped lead an office with over 600 employees, a budget of $100 million, and 12 locations across the country.

-While Sunil was at ED, OCR issued guidance that sought to protect the civil rights of tens of millions of students in areas such as the consideration of race in K-12 and college admissions; harassment and bullying; sexual violence; documentation requirements for enrollment in public schools; and equal access for students with disabilities.
-In addition, he oversaw the implementation of the widely-heralded Civil Rights Data Collection, a survey of all the public schools in the nation.
+While Sunil was at ED, he developed guidance for educational institutions that protected the civil rights of tens of millions of students involving a range of issues, including the consideration of race in K-12 and college admissions; harassment and bullying; sexual violence; documentation requirements for enrollment in public schools; and equal access for students with disabilities.
+In addition, he oversaw the update and implementation of the widely-heralded Civil Rights Data Collection, a survey that gathers equity-related information from every public school in the country.

-Sunil has also previously served as a Senior Attorney in DOJ’s Civil Rights Division; Executive Director of the District of Columbia Access to Justice Commission; an associate with the law firm Crowell and Moring; a law clerk for Chief Judge Edward Cahn in the Eastern District of Pennsylvania, and a teaching fellow at Georgetown University Law Center’s Institute for Public Representation.
+Sunil’s previous positions include serving as a senior attorney in DOJ’s Civil Rights Division; executive director of the District of Columbia Access to Justice Commission; associate with the law firm Crowell and Moring; law clerk for Chief Judge Edward Cahn in the Eastern District of Pennsylvania; and, teaching fellow at Georgetown University Law Center’s Institute for Public Representation.

-- Deputy Assistant Secretary at the United States Department of Education Office for Civil Rights
+- Deputy Assistant Secretary, United States Department of Education Office for Civil Rights

-- Executive Director of the District of Columbia Access to Justice Commission
+- Executive Director, District of Columbia Access to Justice Commission

-- Senior Attorney United States Department of Justice Civil Rights Division, Educational Opportunities Section
+- Senior Attorney, United States Department of Justice Civil Rights Division